thelongcon/thelongcon.github.io/_includes/speakers.md

   <div class="row">
     <div class="col-lg-7">
       <p class="abstract">We're going to look at popular smart bulbs and plugs, how to reverse-engineer them and repurpose those devices into low-cost computers for our internet of things projects.
 We'll also have some fun abusing that hardware and cover all the things it shouldn't do - but can do.</p>
-      <p class="bio">William has been a tech enthusiast his entire life and worked with computers and radio communications since the 90s.
-Along that journey he became interested in building low cost network-connected projects which lead to skills in what is now known as the Internet of Things.</p>
+      <p class="bio">Bio: "William has been a tech enthusiast his entire life and worked with computers and radio communications since the 90s.
+Along that journey he became interested in building low cost network-connected projects which lead to skills in what is now known as the Internet of Things."</p>

     </div>
   </div>